Maxuz/calistra/README.md

 # Calistra

 ## Description
-I think that the vast majority CPU benchmarks doesn't show performance for real world tasks.
+There are a lot of CPU benchmarks and I think that the vast majority of them do not show performance for real world tasks.
-Moreover, some of them are using special optimization for a CPU or for a platform, what makes them unreliable, in the case you want to see a real boost if you get the tested CPU.
+Moreover, some of them are using special optimization for a CPU or for a platform, what makes them unreliable, in the case you want to see a real boost if you get the CPU.

 I want to see CPU performance on task that a lot of software developers are facing every day.
 For this reason I took one of the most popular programming language and one of the most popular framework for it - `Java` and `Spring Framework`.